Application Process and Approvals - SOP 1.9.a

 40ValidationLists responses to RFIs and confirmed validation of the application.

-41Assessment Part ILists responses to RFIs and confirmed approval or rejection of the application.
+41Assessment Part ILists responses to RFIs and confirmed approval or rejection of Part I of the application.

 42Assessment Part II

-Discloses responses to RFIs and confirmed approval or rejection of the application.
+Lists responses to RFIs and confirmed approval or rejection Part II of the application.

 43Decision